raoz/jetgpio-sys/README.md

 Version 0.2.2 corresponds to JETGPIO v1.2, which is the last version of JETGPIO that does not require a kernel module.

+For a higher-level crate, consider [the jetgpio crate by  Braden Everson](https://github.com/BradenEverson/jetgpio), which is built on top of this crate.

 ## Usage

 A basic usage example is available [in the examples folder](examples/blink.rs).